Sales Contact

 Middle East & Southeast Asia

-The engine has now logged more than 250 million flight hours.
-The V2500-A5 and V2500-E5 models are maintained by MTU Maintenance.
-For this purpose, it offers a very broad range of services covering all aspects of maintenance and overhaul, including extensive repair capabilities.
+To date, this engine fleet has completed more than 280 million flight hours.
+Repairs to the V2500-A5 and V2500-E5 models is handled by MTU Maintenance, which offers the full range of maintenance and overhaul services.
+This also includes extensive repair capabilities.

 Max. thrust | 33,000 lbf | |